ricardoag602/First-zsh-config/README.md

 ---

 ⚠️ I've made this only for Mac and Linux(Ubuntu) devices.
-This will not work on windows without a Linux Terminal Emulator.
+This will not work on Windows without a Linux Terminal Emulator.

 ## INSTALLATION